ydarma/fluent_clust/README.md

 The algorithm reads data points from an input stream, fits the model and sends the updated model to an output stream.

-The online algorithm fits a model that consist in a set of balls.
-Each of each is described by its center, radius and weight.
+The online algorithm fits a model that consists in a set of balls.
+Each of each is described by its center, radius and weight (the decayed number of points that were included in the ball).

 # Install and run the program
 Install :